J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/Cyber Threat Intelligence Tools/Abuse.ch/Feodo Tracker.md

 In the TryHackMe exercise, I used **Feodo Tracker** to investigate a suspected C2 domain and identify the geographic attribution.

+## Question

+- Question 1: Which country is the botnet IP address 178.134.47.166 associated with according to FeodoTracker?

 - The room provided a screenshot (`FT1.png`) showing the Feodo Tracker output.
 - From the Feodo Tracker data in the screenshot, I identified the **country** associated with the C2 entry as **Georgia**.